Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 ### [=] Requirements for Docker container
 - Dockerfile (For Container assembler)
-- Python scripts (Such as main.py for Dockerfile use).
+- Python scripts (Such as main.py for Dockerfile usage).
-- entrypoint.sh (for smart entry Dockerfile container usage).
+- entrypoint.sh (for smart entry point for Dockerfile container usage).

 ## [=] System-Specific Notes
 1. Windows: